biosustain/THG/test_algorithms/gpr_prediction/README.md

 		- Apply the S-GPR building algorithm (functions_auth_gpr.getGPR)
 		- Other functions neccessary to run the test (functions_ast_gpr.py)
 	- gpr_prediction.py:
-		- Assess the S-GPR building algorithm and save the results
+		- Assess the S-GPR building algorithm and write the results to file

 To run test_gpr_prediction.py: